kshitijgaur02/leads-tracker-chrome-extension/README.md

 # leads-tracker-chrome-extension
 A chrome extension that allows you to save links and tabs while browsing.

-Manually links or Save a links of tabs so that you can refer to them later on.
+Manually save links or Save links of tabs so that you can refer to them later on.
+Make use of this extension while browsing for information on something you're working on and need a place to store the leads you come across.

 Steps to use it on your Chrome browser: